 Superficially, Chabon speculates what might have happened if the Jews had lost the Israeli War of Independence in 1948 and been driven into the sea.
 But he also posits many other different historical circumstances.
 Just two million Jews died in the Holocaust.
 World War II ended in Europe only when the United States dropped an atomic bomb on Berlin.
 And the United States waged a protracted and bloody war in Cuba.
 In other words, this book is probably better viewed as representing an alternate reality rather than alternate history.
 But who’s quibbling?
 It’s a great story.

 The list of awards Michael Chabon (1963) has won for his writing is, as my grandmother would have said, “as long as an arm and a leg.”
 His breakthrough book was the novel The Amazing Adventures of Kavalier and Clay, which garnered the Pulitzer Prize for Fiction in 2001.
 (I read the book shortly after its release and loved it.)
 Chabon is the author of eight novels, several nonfiction books, and numerous other written works.
 He holds a bachelor’s degree from the University of Pittsburgh and an MFA from the University of California, Irvine.
 Chabon lives in Berkeley, California, with his wife, the Israeli-born writer Ayelet Waldman, and their four children.

-I’ve also reviewed the author’s Telegraph Avenue (A glorious new Michael Chabon novel, set in my neighborhood).
+I’ve also reviewed the author’s Telegraph Avenue (A glorious new Michael Chabon novel, set in my neighborhood) and Wonder Boys (A novel of life on campus that seems more like middle school).
 And you’ll find other good books by my neighbors at Good books by Berkeley authors reviewed on this site.